compulim/react-drop-to-upload/README.md

 Additionally, if `onDropArrayBuffer` or `onDropDataURI` props are specified, the file will be read as `ArrayBuffer` and/or data URIs, and then passed to the corresponding handlers.

+In addition to ES5 build, we also provide ES6, UMD, and SystemJS builds under [`dist`](https://github.com/compulim/react-drop-to-upload/tree/master/dist) folder.
+We support ES6 build thru `jsnext:main` in `package.json`.

 ## Supported props

 Followings are list of props supported by the component.